Kismuz/btgym/README.md

     - no record duplication and format consistency checks preformed.

 - 21.08.17: UPDATE: BTgym is now using multi-modal observation space.
-     - space used is simple extension of gym: `BTgymMultiSpace(gym.Space)` - dictionary (not nested yet) of core gym spaces.
+     - space used is simple extension of gym: `DictSpace(gym.Space)` - dictionary (not nested yet) of core gym spaces.
      - defined in `btgym/spaces.py`.
      - `raw_state` is default Box space of OHLC prices.
 Subclass BTgymStrategy and override `get_state()` method to compute alll parts of env. observation.